-WhatsApp is the most popular and widely used instant messaging and VoIP app around the world.
+WhatsApp is the one of the most popular and widely used instant messaging and VoIP apps around the world.
 It’s primarily used on smartphones and lets users send messages, make audio and video calls, and share files.
 It is also available for PC and Mac users.

 Owned by Facebook, WhatsApp has a user base of over 2 billion.
 It is absolutely free to use and works perfectly with 3G, 4G, and wifi internet.
 It’s a light app, which means that it consumes very little data.

 In this WhatsApp review, we’ll cover the basics.
 These include how to use the app on various platforms such as iOS, Android, PC, and Mac.
 We’ll also take a look at the security features of the app and provide a quick comparison between WhatsApp and other instant messaging apps like Viber.